Ryder System (NYSE:R) Issues FY 2023 Earnings Guidance

 Ryder System Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, September 15th.
-Stockholders of record on Monday, August 21st will be paid a $0.71 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, September 15th.
+Shareholders of record on Monday, August 21st will be issued a $0.71 dividend.
 The ex-dividend date of this dividend is Friday, August 18th.
+This represents a $2.84 dividend on an annualized basis and a yield of 2.81%.
 This is a positive change from Ryder System’s previous quarterly dividend of $0.62.
-This represents a $2.84 dividend on an annualized basis and a dividend yield of 2.81%.
-Ryder System’s payout ratio is presently 21.49%.
+Ryder System’s dividend payout ratio (DPR) is presently 21.49%.

 Insider Transactions at Ryder System

-In related news, Director Luis P. Nieto, Jr. sold 2,112 shares of Ryder System stock in a transaction dated Monday, May 8th.
+In other Ryder System news, Director Luis P. Nieto, Jr. sold 2,112 shares of Ryder System stock in a transaction on Monday, May 8th.
+The stock was sold at an average price of $83.29, for a total value of $175,908.48.
+Following the sale, the director now owns 27,779 shares in the company, valued at $2,313,712.91.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, Director Luis P. Nieto, Jr. sold 2,112 shares of the firm’s stock in a transaction on Monday, May 8th.
 The stock was sold at an average price of $83.29, for a total transaction of $175,908.48.
-Following the sale, the director now directly owns 27,779 shares of the company’s stock, valued at $2,313,712.91.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-In other Ryder System news, Director Luis P. Nieto, Jr. sold 2,112 shares of Ryder System stock in a transaction that occurred on Monday, May 8th.
-The stock was sold at an average price of $83.29, for a total transaction of $175,908.48.
-Following the sale, the director now directly owns 27,779 shares of the company’s stock, valued at $2,313,712.91.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director E Follin Smith sold 1,044 shares of Ryder System stock in a transaction that occurred on Friday, May 5th.
+Following the completion of the transaction, the director now directly owns 27,779 shares in the company, valued at $2,313,712.91.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, Director E Follin Smith sold 1,044 shares of the firm’s stock in a transaction dated Friday, May 5th.
 The shares were sold at an average price of $82.47, for a total value of $86,098.68.
-Following the sale, the director now directly owns 41,184 shares in the company, valued at $3,396,444.48.
+Following the transaction, the director now owns 41,184 shares of the company’s stock, valued at $3,396,444.48.
 The disclosure for this sale can be found here.
-4.00% of the stock is currently owned by corporate insiders.
+Insiders own 4.00% of the company’s stock.

-Several institutional investors have recently bought and sold shares of the stock.
-JPMorgan Chase & Co. raised its position in Ryder System by 39.1% in the 1st quarter.
-JPMorgan Chase & Co. now owns 190,527 shares of the transportation company’s stock worth $17,003,000 after purchasing an additional 53,588 shares during the last quarter.
-Advisory Services Network LLC raised its position in shares of Ryder System by 16.6% during the 1st quarter.
-Advisory Services Network LLC now owns 3,090 shares of the transportation company’s stock valued at $276,000 after acquiring an additional 440 shares during the last quarter.
-Mercer Global Advisors Inc. ADV raised its position in shares of Ryder System by 207.6% during the 1st quarter.
-Mercer Global Advisors Inc. ADV now owns 11,604 shares of the transportation company’s stock valued at $1,036,000 after acquiring an additional 7,832 shares during the last quarter.
-Hancock Whitney Corp raised its position in shares of Ryder System by 28.2% during the 1st quarter.
-Hancock Whitney Corp now owns 29,061 shares of the transportation company’s stock valued at $2,593,000 after acquiring an additional 6,400 shares during the last quarter.
-Finally, Atlas Capital Advisors LLC raised its position in shares of Ryder System by 9.4% during the 1st quarter.
-Atlas Capital Advisors LLC now owns 6,241 shares of the transportation company’s stock valued at $557,000 after acquiring an additional 537 shares during the last quarter.
-Institutional investors own 85.56% of the company’s stock.
+Several hedge funds have recently made changes to their positions in the company.
+Thrivent Financial for Lutherans boosted its stake in shares of Ryder System by 1.0% during the third quarter.
+Thrivent Financial for Lutherans now owns 13,644 shares of the transportation company’s stock worth $1,030,000 after buying an additional 140 shares during the period.
+Eqis Capital Management Inc. lifted its holdings in shares of Ryder System by 3.2% during the first quarter.
+Eqis Capital Management Inc. now owns 4,854 shares of the transportation company’s stock worth $385,000 after purchasing an additional 150 shares during the period.
+Captrust Financial Advisors grew its position in Ryder System by 7.7% in the 3rd quarter.
+Captrust Financial Advisors now owns 3,848 shares of the transportation company’s stock valued at $290,000 after buying an additional 275 shares during the last quarter.
+Moneta Group Investment Advisors LLC increased its stake in Ryder System by 11.2% in the 1st quarter.
+Moneta Group Investment Advisors LLC now owns 2,863 shares of the transportation company’s stock valued at $255,000 after buying an additional 289 shares during the period.
+Finally, MML Investors Services LLC lifted its stake in shares of Ryder System by 12.4% in the 1st quarter.
+MML Investors Services LLC now owns 2,840 shares of the transportation company’s stock worth $253,000 after acquiring an additional 314 shares during the period.
+Hedge funds and other institutional investors own 85.56% of the company’s stock.

 Ryder System, Inc operates as a logistics and transportation company worldwide.
 It operates through three segments: Fleet Management Solutions (FMS), Supply Chain Solutions (SCS), and Dedicated Transportation Solutions (DTS).
 The FMS segment offers full-service leasing and leasing with flexible maintenance options; commercial vehicle rental services; and contract or transactional maintenance services of trucks, tractors, and trailers; access to diesel fuel; and fuel planning and tax reporting, cards, and monitoring services, and centralized billing, as well as sells used vehicles through its retail sales centers and www.ryder.com/used-trucks website.